KKDad/PhotoOrganizerAPI/README.md

 ### API
 API for interacting with the Photo Organizer

-### Engine
-Engine that performs jobs and reports status

 ### Common
 Utility functions and code shared between the API and the Engine
 - Database Daos (Managed by LiquidBase)